- Vermont Hemp Fest

-Hemp Fest will kick off with a pre-registration party on Friday, September 8 for those who wish to start off the weekend early.
+Hemp Fest will kick off with a pre-registration party sponsored by Pro Verde Laboratories, on Friday, September 8 for those who wish to start off the weekend early.
 Exhibitor displays, workshops and programming will take place on Saturday, September 9 in the brand-new Burke Mountain Hotel and Conference Center.
-Sponsors include UVM Extension Agriculture, Ceres Natural Remedies, the Vermont Hemp Company, Humble Roots Horticulture and PhytoScience Institute.
-Media sponsors include Front Porch Forum.
+Title sponsors include UVM Extension Agriculture, Ceres Natural Remedies, the Vermont Hemp Company, Humble Roots Horticulture and PhytoScience Institute.
+Additional sponsors: Purple Fox Engineering, White River Growpro, Merritt & Merritt, Evan Webster Ink and Pro Verde Laboratories.
+Media sponsors include Front Porch Forum and Seven Days.

-Kentucky farmer, veteran and Growing Warriors founder Michael Lewis will present the Hemp Fest keynote in the morning.
-Additional panel session presenters include the Vermont Agricultural Extension, who will share practical information for Vermont landowners and farmers; the Vermont Hemp Company, who will share information and answer questions about planting, cultivating, and harvesting hemp in Vermont; and Ceres PM, who will lead a ‘CBD 101’ workshop, to discuss the current possible uses for ‘cannabidiol’, a non-psychoactive compound that has been used to treat seizure disorders, PTSD, concussion recovery, and increasingly for general wellness.
+The first couple sessions in the morning are followed by lunch from Burke Mountain’s View Pub and the Genuine Jamaican food truck on the patio, along with a lunchtime yoga session from Jane Yoga.
+Kentucky farmer, veteran and Growing Warriors founder Michael Lewis will present the Hemp Fest keynote at 1 p.m.
+Additional panel session members throughout the day include the Vermont Agricultural Extension, who will share practical information for Vermont landowners and farmers; the Vermont Hemp Company, who will share information and answer questions about planting, cultivating, and harvesting hemp in Vermont; Ceres PM, who will touch on uses, effects and applications of‘non-psychoactive compound cannabidiol’; and the PhytoScience institute, who will talk about the endocannabinoid system and treatments for medical disorders.

-On Saturday evening following exhibitions and workshops, there will be dining opportunities at Burke Mountain View Pub and in the surrounding Burke/Lyndonville area, followed by live music at the resort until late-night.
+On Saturday evening following exhibitions and workshops, there will be dining opportunities at Burke Mountain View Pub, Genuine Jamaican food truck and in the surrounding Burke/Lyndonville area, followed by live music by The Mangroves at the resort until late-night.
 On Sunday, Heady Vermont will host a members and sponsors-only party with live music, food and beverages at a neighboring farm.

 Check out the tabs above for additional information including the first-ever Vermont Hemp Pitch Competition, ticketing, schedule, lodging, activities, directions, sponsor and exhibitor information!